cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: A thrilling climax to the game.
 | Definition: an orgasm. [性高潮]
 |
-| pensive
-| Definition: engaged in, involving, or reflecting deep or serious thought.
-| Usage: A pensive mood. [沉重，严肃]
-|
 | predecessor
 | Definition: a person who held a job or office before the current holder.
 | Usage: The new president’s foreign policy is very similar to that of his predecessor.
 | Definition: the predecessor of an object or machine is the object or machine that came before it in a sequence or process of development.
 | Synonyms: forerrunner
 | Usage: Although the car is 40mm shorter than its predecessor, its boot is 20 per cent larger.
-|
-| risible
-| Definition: such as to provoke laughter.
 |
 | checkmate
 | Definition: a position in which one player cannot prevent his or her king being captured and therefore loses the game. [将军]